danielcandidocel/LSTest/README.md

 - illuminate/routing: for create the routes of projects
 - illuminate/database: for create the migrations of projects
 - twig/twig: for render the views of projects
+- firebase/php-jwt: for implements JWT
+- phpfastcache/phpfastcache: for working with cache